MoistCode/ImaginaryNumblr/README.md

        Post Creation
   </h4>
 </a>
-  Navigate seemlessly as creation is automatically updated and refreshed to show the most recently updated posts on your dashboard.
+  Navigate seamlessly as creation is automatically updated and refreshed to show the most recently updated posts on your dashboard.
 Preview your uploaded items before creating them.
 No one likes those broken links...yuck...
 Currently supported types are quotes, long texts, audios, videos, and photos.

 <p align='center'>
   <br />